Glenda-dev/Glenda-Docs/en/design/kernel/ipc.md

 *   **`recv_queue`**: List of threads blocked while waiting for a message on this endpoint.
 *   **`pending_notifs`**: A FIFO of badges from asynchronous notifications (e.g., IRQs) that haven't been received yet.

-## 6. Capability Delegation (Planned)
+## 6. Capability Delegation

 A message can transfer a Capability from the sender's CSpace to the receiver's CSpace.
+This is essential for resource management and security delegation.

+*   **Sender**:
+    *   Sets the `HasCap` flag in the `MsgTag`.
-*   **Sender**: Specifies the CPTR of the capability to grant in the UTCB.
+    *   Places the CPTR of the capability to be sent in `utcb.cap_transfer`.
+    *   Must have `Grant` rights on the capability.
+*   **Receiver**:
-*   **Receiver**: Specifies a destination slot in its CSpace.
+    *   Specifies a destination slot in its CSpace via `utcb.recv_window`.
+*   **Kernel**:
-*   **Kernel**: During the Rendezvous, the kernel moves/copies the capability between CNodes, provided the sender has `Grant` rights.
+    *   During the Rendezvous (in `copy_msg`), the kernel looks up the capability in the sender's CSpace.
+    *   It verifies the `Grant` right.
+    *   It inserts the capability into the receiver's CSpace at the specified `recv_window`.
+    *   The capability is effectively "moved" or "copied" depending on the specific object type and derivation rules.